Interventional radiology: Vascular disease

 Vascular disease refers to disorders of the vasculature or circulatory system, most commonly involving the arteries, veins and lymphatics.
-The symptoms related to vascular disease can range from asymptomatic, bothersome symptoms or limb and/or life-threatening conditions.
+The symptoms related to vascular disease can range from asymptomatic, bothersome symptoms or limb- and/or life-threatening conditions.

-Vascular and Interventional Radiologists are at the forefront of treating a wide variety of vascular diseases.
+Vascular and interventional radiologists are at the forefront of treating a wide variety of vascular diseases.

 Basics of vascular intervention

-Since its development by Charles Dotter when he did a percutaneous peripheral vascular revascularization procedure for the first time on January 16, 1964, on Laura Shaw, Vascular & Interventional Radiology (commonly Interventional Radiology or IR) distinguished itself from earlier approaches to vascular disease by the use of medical imaging to guide endovascular therapies (fixing this from inside the vessel).
+Since its development by Charles Dotter when he did a percutaneous peripheral vascular revascularization procedure for the first time on January 16, 1964, on Laura Shaw, vascular and interventional radiology (commonly interventional radiology or IR) distinguished itself from earlier approaches to vascular disease by the use of medical imaging to guide endovascular therapies (fixing this from inside the vessel).
 The Seldinger technique is the basic principle that underlies endovascular procedures.
 Briefly, this involves using a needle to puncture a target vessel, then using a series of small medical guidewires and catheters to pass various tools inside for treatment.
 When these minimally-invasive techniques can be used, patients avoid the need for larger surgical exposure to treat diseased vessels.
 Though numerous factors can affect patient's post-operative course, in general an endovascular approach is associated with a more rapid recovery time compared to a traditional open vascular surgery.

-Over the past few decades, many endovascular procedures have been developed and refined.
-Numerous tools are at the disposal of modern Vascular and Interventional Radiologists to perform these procedures, and developing new tools is a burgeoning focus of international research.
+Many endovascular procedures have since been developed and refined.
+Numerous tools are at the disposal of modern vascular and interventional radiologists to perform these procedures, and developing new tools is a burgeoning focus of international research.

 While some interventional radiology endovascular procedures are highly specialized, a few standard techniques apply to most: